chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_establish_failover.rst

       $ drbdadm -- --overwrite-data-of-peer primary pc0

 #.
-On the primary backend, mount the file system.
+On the primary backend server, mount the file system.
 For example, a file system named ``ext4``:

    .. code-block:: bash